anglinb/cardioBeats/README.md

 cardioBeats
 =====

 A Myo-Powered adaptive music play.
-Jog with you Myo and cardioBeats speeds up or slows down your music--Built in 48 hours at #HackSC
+Jog with you Myo and cardioBeats speeds up or slows down your music--Built in 24 hours at #HackSC

 We used the Myo SDK written in C++ to grab orientation data.
-We passed this to python and processed the signal.
-We basically used a three point analysis to find local minimum and maximums.
+We passed this to Python through packets and processed the signal.
+We basically used a three-point analysis to find local minimum and maximums.

 	^ Pitch